JDaniel26-Bory/holbertonschool-shell/io_redirections_and_filters/README.md

-TASK 14)  It must be in that file, Display lines containing the pattern “root” from the file /etc/passwd TASK 15) Count that word, Display the number of lines that contain the pattern “bin” in the file /etc/passwd TASK 16) What's next?, Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd
+TASK 14)  It must be in that file, Display lines containing the pattern “root” from the file /etc/passwd TASK 15) Count that word, Display the number of lines that contain the pattern “bin” in the file /etc/passwd TASK 16) What's next?, Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd TASK 17) I hate bins, Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+TASK 18) Letters only please, Display all lines of the file /etc/ssh/sshdconfig starting with a letter.